ESSENTIALS: What you need to know about Covid travel rules between Spain and the UK over Easter - Olive Press News Spain

 If you are unvaccinated and have no recovery certificate then you are not able to travel to Spain for non-essential purposes (which includes tourism) if you have a British passport and are not resident within the EU.

-If you are not vaccinated but your reason for travel falls into the ‘essential category’ then you can show a certificate of recovery or a negative PCR tests.
+If you are not vaccinated but your reason for travel falls into the ‘essential category’ (which does not not include tourism) then you can show a certificate of recovery or a negative PCR tests.
+A list of exemptions considered reasons for ‘essential travel’ can be found HERE.

 Recovery certificates

-Note: UPDATE: On April 6 Spain changed the rules to drop the need for Health Forms for those with NHS Covid passes and for the under 12s.
-Authorities in Spain’s tourist office in London misinterpreted the new rules and announced that unvaccinated travellers would be allowed in if they showed a negative test but this was later denied.
-READ MORE HERE - UPDATE: Spain changes travel rules to allow unvaccinated British tourists just in time for Easter holidays